 We saw that Euclid's algorithm seems fast, but how fast?

-Suppose that $a$ and $b$ have length at most $n$.
-On each iteration the remainders decrease so all remainders have length at most $n$.
-Thus the computation of each remainder uses $O(n^2)$ word operations.
+Suppose that $a$ has length $n$ and $b$ has length $m\leq n$.
+On each iteration the remainders decrease, so all remainders will have length at most $m$.
+The computation of each remainder will use $O(nm)=O(n^2)$ word operations.
 Since the remainders decrease on each loop iteration there can be at most $n$ iterations.
-(Or at most $m+1$ iterations, since after the first iteration the remainder will have degree at most $m$.)
+(Or really at most $m+1$ iterations, since after the first iteration the remainder will have degree less than $m$.)

-Thus, Euclid's algorithm on length $n$ integers requires $O(n^3)$ word operations.
-Similarly, Euclid's algorithm on degree $n$ polynomials requires $O(n^3)$ coefficient operations.
+Altogether, Euclid's algorithm on length $n$ integers uses $O(n^3)$ word operations and Euclid's algorithm on degree $n$ polynomials uses $O(n^3)$ coefficient operations.

 While this is correct, it is not actually a tight bound: the analysis can be improved.
 Recall from the previous worksheet that division with remainder on operands of size $n$ and $m$ requires $O((n - m + 1)\cdot m)$ word/coefficient operations.
 Say that $c$ is a constant hidden by the O notation, i.e., the remainder can be performed in at most $c\cdot (n - m + 1)\cdot m$ operations.